 The Company's financial performance is dependent on many external factors.
-The Company expects that any revenues it may earn from its operations in the future will be from the sale of minerals.
-Both prices and markets for metals and minerals are cyclical, difficult to predict, volatile, subject to government price fixing and controls, and respond to changes in domestic and international, political, social, and economic environments.
-Additionally, the availability and cost of funds for exploration, development and production costs are difficult to predict.
-Finally, securities markets in the United States and Canada are subject to significant price and volume volatility, and the market price of the Company's shares are subject to wide fluctuations which may not necessarily relate to the operating performance, underlying asset values or prospects of its projects.
+The availability and cost of funds for exploration, development and production costs are difficult to predict.
+Securities markets in Canada are subject to significant price and volume volatility, and the market price of the Company's shares are subject to wide fluctuations which may not necessarily relate to the operating performance, underlying asset values or prospects of its projects.
 There can be no assurance that continual fluctuations in price will not occur.
 These changes in events could materially affect the financial performance of the Company.

-The Company had working capital at February 29, 2024, of \$176,891 compared to working capital of \$326,030 as at November 30, 2023.
-The Company's current liabilities consists of accounts payable and accrued liabilities which are generally due within 30 days, accounts payable to related parties, and bank loans.
-The Company repaid \$40,000 of its bank loans during the three months ended February 29, 2024 with the remaining \$20,000 being forgiven.
+The Company had working capital as at August 31, 2024, of \$89,037 compared to working capital of \$326,030 as at November 30, 2023.
+The Company's current liabilities consist of accounts payable and accrued liabilities which are generally due within 30 days and accounts payable to related parties.
+The Company extinguished its bank loans by repaying \$40,000 during the nine months ended August 31, 2024, with the remaining \$20,000 being forgiven.
 Improvements in working capital generally result from the issuance of share capital.

-For the three months ended February 29, 2024, the Company reported a loss of \$64,807.
-Despite a decrease in investor relations and shareholder information for the three months ended February 29, 2024 which contributed to a reduction in operating expenses relative to the comparative period in 2023, the Company used approximately \$26,000 more cash in operating activities as a result of a net change in working capital resulting in a net cash outflow.
-Overall, cash used in operating activities was \$89,607.
-Additionally, the Company received \$200,000 in subscriptions relating to a financing that closed its first tranche of \$160,000 on March 27, 2024, repaid \$40,000 of its bank loans, and used \$239,592 in investing activities comprising of expenditures on the Gold Point property in Nevada, USA.
-The Company's cash position as at February 28, 2023 was \$295,407, an overall decrease of \$169,199 from November 30, 2023.
+For the nine months ended August 31, 2024, the Company reported a loss of \$194,303.
+Despite a decrease in investor relations and shareholder information for the nine months ended August 31, 2024, which contributed to a reduction in operating expenses relative to the comparative period in 2023, the Company used approximately \$40,000 more cash in operating activities as a result of a net change in working capital resulting in a net cash outflow.
+Overall, cash used in operating activities was \$252,968 Additionally, the Company received \$600,000 from the issuance of common shares pursuant to two private placements that closed during the nine months ended August 31, 2024, incurred \$21,365 of share issue costs, repaid \$40,000 of its bank loans, and used \$613,552 in investing activities comprising mostly of expenditures on the Gold Point property in Nevada, USA.
+The Company's cash position as at August 31, 2024, was \$136,721, an overall decrease of \$327,885 from November 30, 2023.